-Establishing a daily routine for those suffering from Alzheimer’s is a critical component of care, notes Jerome Bagaporo, RN, chief nursing officer at United Hebrew of New Rochelle’s skilled nursing facility, where he also oversees a secure dementia unit.
+Establishing a daily routine for those suffering from Alzheimer’s is a critical component of care, notes Elaine Healy, MD, Vice President of Medical Affairs and Medical Director at United Hebrew of New Rochelle’s skilled nursing facility.

-“Whether it’s a morning walk, afternoon tea, or listening to music in a cozy chair, familiar routines give people comfort,” he says Bagaporo.
+“Whether it’s a morning walk, afternoon tea, or listening to music in a cozy chair, familiar routines give people comfort,” says Dr. Healy.

 And for those with memory loss, routines may also bring a feeling of control.
 That’s because the progressive damage to the brain cells of those diagnosed with dementia usually cause confusion and anxiety.

-“So, providing structure for daily activities and keeping to a routine can reduce the agitation we often associate with dementia,” Bagaporo says.
+“So, providing structure for daily activities and keeping to a routine can reduce the agitation we often associate with dementia,” explains Dr. Healy.

-Here are Bagaporo’s tips for establishing routines when caring for someone with dementia:
+Here are Dr. Healy’s tips for establishing routines when caring for someone with dementia:

 - Establish a consistency of care: If you need help with caregiving at home, try to have consistent caregivers’ help when you need some time off.
 Perhaps another family member or the same home health aide can fill in for you on a daily schedule.
 Exposing your loved one to an array of different caregivers may cause agitation.